sigsum/sigsum/doc/design.md

 Following from our introductory goal we want to facilitate _disocvery_ of sigsum statements.
-Such discovery makes it possible to detect attacks on a claimant's signing and release infrastructures.
+Such discovery makes it possible to detect attacks on a claimant's signing and release infrastructure.
 For example, a claimant can detect an unwanted sigsum by inspecting the log.
 It could be the result of a compromised signing key.
 The opposite direction is also possible.
 Anyone may detect that a repository is not serving data and/or proofs of public logging.